Abdusakur Mahail Tan: 2010 Zamboanga City airport bombing

-2025 Bangsamoro election
+2026 Bangsamoro election

-On May 18, 2024, Tan announced that he would forego another term as governor in the 2025 local election and challenge Murad Ebrahim as Chief Minister of the Bangsamoro in the concurrent parliamentary elections during a rally in Maimbung.
+On May 18, 2024, Tan announced that he would forego another term as governor in the 2025 local election and challenge Murad Ebrahim as Chief Minister of the Bangsamoro in the 2026 parliamentary elections during a rally in Maimbung.
 He received support from the BARMM Grand Coalition composed of the Serbisyong Inklusibo-Alyansang Progresibo Party, Al-Ittihad–UKB Party, Tan’s Salam Party, and the Bangsamoro People's Party.

 Tan presumably became ineligible to run for chief minister after the Supreme Court ruled on September 9, 2024 that Sulu was not part of the BARMM due to a majority of its voters choosing not to join the region in a 2019 plebiscite.
 Tan and his son, Abdusakur Tan II, had previously opposed Sulu's inclusion into the BARMM, with the latter, in his capacity as governor of Sulu, filing the petition that led to the Supreme Court decision.
 Tan welcomed the Supreme Court ruling despite its implication on his Chief Minister bid, believing that the province's exclusion from the autonomous region would be beneficial economically in the long run.